russelltrow/gitops-training-opsrepo/README.md

-# gitops-training-opsrepo
-An example ops repository for the Container Solutions GitOps training
+# Timber - GitOps Kustomize template

+Hey there!
+This is Timber.

+Timber is a companion app for the  [ContainerSolutions trainings](https://www.container-solutions.com/services).